-Throughout the United States, one in five adults experience a mental health issue.
+Throughout the United States, one in five adults experiences a mental health issue.
 There are many common mental challenges in the United States, but some of the common challenges include:

-- Anxiety: Approximately 18 percent of adults in the United States suffer from an anxiety disorder.
-These disorders can affect every area of your life and make it difficult to live, work and connect with friends and family.
+- Anxiety: Approximately 18% of adults in the United States suffer from an anxiety disorder.
+These disorders can affect every area of your life and make it difficult to live, work, and connect with friends and family.

-- Depression: Major depression affects almost 7 percent of adults nationwide.
+- Depression: Major depression affects almost 7% of adults nationwide.
 It’s also the number one cause of worldwide disability.

-- Bipolar Disorder: Although less common, bipolar still affects more than 2 percent of adults.
-This disorder can often be mistaken for depression, and can appear with many different symptoms.
+- Bipolar Disorder: Although less common, bipolar still affects more than 2% of adults.
+This disorder can often be mistaken for depression and can appear with many different symptoms.

-- Schizophrenia: While this mental illness only affects one percent of the population, that still means that 2.4 million Americans are living with schizophrenia.
+- Schizophrenia: While this mental illness only affects 1% of the population, that still means that 2.4 million Americans are living with schizophrenia.

 In Whatcom County, these mental illnesses can be further complicated with a range of other challenges.
-26 percent of Whatcom County residents report having limited activity due to mental or physical health, which is 2 percent more than the rest of Washington.
-9 percent also reported having poor mental health for more than 14 days in the past 30 days.
+26% of Whatcom County residents report having limited activity due to mental or physical health, which is 2% more than the rest of Washington.
+9% also reported having poor mental health for more than 14 days in the past 30 days.

 Mental health can be affected by a range of factors.
 For example, there are clear links between excessive alcohol use and depression.
-Both of these issues together can also increase your risk of suicidal thoughts, eating disorders and substance abuse.
-Whatcom County had a prevalence of excessive drinking that included 19.7 percent of the adult population.
-This could also be linked with the opioid overdose rate throughout the state of Washington, which is 9.4 percent.
-Excessive use of both drugs and alcohol are not only signs that a person may be experiencing major depression, but they could also be linked with serious thoughts of self harm and other dangers.
+Both of these issues together can also increase your risk of suicidal thoughts, eating disorders, and substance abuse.
+Whatcom County had a prevalence of excessive drinking that included 19.7% of the adult population.
+This could also be linked to the opioid overdose rate throughout the state of Washington, which is 9.4%.
+Excessive use of both drugs and alcohol are not only signs that a person may be experiencing major depression but they could also be linked with serious thoughts of self-harm and other dangers.

-The percentage of Bellingham residents that own a house is only 45 percent.
-This is far below the national average, which is over 63 percent.
-Combined with the slightly lower than average average income, this puts many residents as risk of becoming homeless.
-Not only is mental health and homelessness linked, but even having a lower income can increase your risk of having a mood disorder or other mental illness.
+The percentage of Bellingham residents who own a house is only 45%.
+This is far below the national average, which is over 63%.
+Combined with the slightly lower than average average income, this puts many residents at risk of becoming homeless.
+Not only are mental health and homelessness linked, but even having a lower income can increase your risk of having a mood disorder or other mental illness.